-- Chicken Salad Nicoise or Chicken Chopped Salad or Roast Chicken Salad.
-There’s Chicken Salad (always delicious), and then there’s Chicken Salad made with tender Cajun Chicken (fan-freaking-tastic).
-Also a good way to use up some of those yummy leftover red peppers, potatoes, and asparagus.
+- Chicken Salad Nicoise or Chicken Chopped Salad.
+Making a big, hearty dinner-size salad is also a delicious way to use leftover red peppers, potatoes, and asparagus.

 - Chicken Chimichurri Nachos.
-Swap out the chili marinate chicken for leftover Cajun Chicken and you’ll be eating the most amazing nachos for dinner in less than 15 minutes.
+Swap out the chili marinate chicken for leftover Cajun Chicken and you'll be eating a delicious plate of nachos for dinner in less than 15 minutes.

 - Creamy Chicken Chili.
 Skip the whole "cooking the chicken" step and just mix your leftover Cajun Chicken into the tomatillo sauce and get on with things.